 While the galleries are designed without embellishment, allowing the art to speak for itself, the staircase offered Kleihues the freedom to design a dramatic ascent to the galleries.
 Constructed of Black Impala granite, Kleihues intended for the MCA’s interior staircase—lit by fixtures he designed—to guide visitors through the building.
 The architect echoed the ellipsoid shape of the stairwell, one of the museum’s most photographed features, in the building's elevator button panels and other architectural details.

 Kleihues was known for his theory of poetic rationalism, an attempt to enliven the functionalist aesthetic of the modernist glass box with straightforward but elegant architecture.
 His design for the MCA adapts this theory to the building's functions to showcase and preserve art, and to educate and entertain our audiences.
-He provided space to install both temporary and collection-based exhibitions; a deluxe, state-of-the-art 300-seat theater; the Mayer Education Center, which incorporates 15,000 square feet of studio-classrooms; additional space suitable for symposia and performances; an 18,000-volume art library; and a vibrant sculpture garden.
+He provided space to install both temporary and collection-based exhibitions; a deluxe, state-of-the-art 300-seat theater; space for studio-classrooms, symposia, and performances; an 18,000-volume art library; and a vibrant sculpture garden.
 Kleihues’s versatile design pays tribute to the tradition of modern architecture in Chicago and conveys a clarity of structure and a spirit of innovation that successfully accommodates the museum’s evolving mission.

 Efroymson and Hamid Family Sculpture Plinth

 Arthur and Helen Baer Foundation Learning Lab